matlux/chef-cookbooks-repo/README.md

 If a node uses the role `uat` it means that `myapp` recipe will use the `UAT` variables so environment and recipe are orthogonal to one another.
 It is useful to be able to re-use recipes across various environments without to have to rewrite the recipe.
 The benefit of this pattern is that once tested on a couple of environments it is easy to add an additional environment.
 Only the set of environment specific variable needs to be filled in to enable a new environment.

 Finally, deploy your configuration to the remote machine and see the results.
-For example, lets deploy the above configuration to the `henrietta2.swa.gov.it` host, which can be abbreviated as `henrietta` when calling `pocketknife`:
+For example, lets deploy the above configuration to the `henrietta.swa.gov.it` host, which can be abbreviated as `henrietta` when calling `pocketknife`:

     pocketknife --user bob henrietta